 Are you safe if you want to go travelling there?
 It is hard to say.
 You are entering an area that is on shaky ground, but from most of the reports I have gathered, it looks like the worst is over.
 It's certainly not an Syria, or a Yemen.
 But having said that, anything could happen.
 The Coptic Christian protests came as both a shock and a logical outcome of the present situation to me.

 If you do decide to go, be very cautious.
 Avoid any demonstrations if they occur, and keep yourself informed as to what activity is taking place, every day.
 That's not to say you should stay in your hotel room the whole time you are there, but it's important to be vigilant in this volatile time.

-Ask Jesse - Travel Insurance Direct about 7 years ago
+Ask Jesse - Travel Insurance Direct over 7 years ago

-No I totally agree with Jesse Egypt now is not safest place however the circumstances are not as dangerous as its presented in the mass media especially in hurghada as it is far away from any areas with debates as well as the touristic places as I early said are highly secured by the army & police the red zones are in down town Cairo near tahrir square about 7 years ago
+No I totally agree with Jesse Egypt now is not safest place however the circumstances are not as dangerous as its presented in the mass media especially in hurghada as it is far away from any areas with debates as well as the touristic places as I early said are highly secured by the army & police the red zones are in down town Cairo near tahrir square over 7 years ago

 Thank you for the comments, much appreciated!

 I hope the elections are peaceful and that everyday life becomes easier again.

 I know that here when there are elections in Australia everything seems to come to a standstill as there is uncertainty.
 The day after elections are over everyone starts moving forward again. about 7 years ago